What is Augmented Reality?

 Will your upcoming adventures continue to explore the skills you've built in the AR space?

-Mai— AR and VR are becoming more and more mainstream, so I feel like that is something I already have an edge on and will definitely continue to keep on top of.
+Mai—Augmented reality and virtual reality are becoming more and more mainstream, so I feel like that is something I already have an edge on and will definitely continue to keep on top of.
 I've gained invaluable knowledge working with 3D artists in-house.
 It's taught me a lot about that field and how their work integrates with mine.
 Because our work was usually 3D heavy, we used the gaming engine Unity a lot, so I didn't do as much native iOS and android development as I would have liked.
 So that's something I'd like to take further in terms of skill sets.
 Outside the technical world I've learned a lot about client interaction and project management, and in general how a studio runs.
 One of the perks of being a small studio is you get exposed to everything.

 After five years working professionally in AR, can you succinctly explain augmented reality?

-Mai—It's an experience in which our real world interactions are enhanced by virtual content — but most people just have to see it.
+Mai—It's an experience in which our real world interactions are enhanced by virtual content, but most people just have to see it.

-Mai— AR is certainly contributing to a more plugged-in society.
+Mai—Augmented reality is certainly contributing to a more plugged-in society.
 Whether that's good or bad can be argued both ways I suppose.
 With mobile devices or computers or video games, there is still that divide that lets you step back into the non-digital world.
 With AR, we're bringing that digital content into real, physical space and allowing them to coexist simultaneously.
 There's no longer a divide.
 I think that has potential to dramatically change the way people interact and the way society evolves.

 What thoughts can you share on the state of wearable technology in 2015?

-There is such a thing as too much information.
+But… There is such a thing as too much information.

-Scene one at Animat Habitat™ is an interactive journey with an elephant, with the goal of creating a connection with our natural world through a gizmo of our media-centric culture.
-With developer Mai El-Awini and her expertise in AR technology, White Elephant — comic book and companion app is made a more immersive experience than was traditionally possible in print or in animation alone.
+Scene one at Animat Habitat is an interactive journey with an elephant—with the goal of creating a connection with our natural world through a gizmo of our media-centric culture.
+With developer Mai El-Awini and her expertise with augmented reality technology, White Elephant designed as a comic book as well as a companion app makes possible a more immersive experience than was presented in print or in animation alone.